zokradonh/kopano-docker/architecture.md

+# Architecture Overiew

-# How the containers connect to each other
+Aka "How do the containers connect/relate/interact with each other?"

 ## web

-- external entry point for users accessing Kopano Meet
+- external entry point for users accessing Kopano
     - reverse proxy for containers exposing a web interface
-- can retrieve ssl certificate from Lets Encrypt
+- can retrieve ssl certificate from Let's Encrypt
-- redirects all requests to /webapp
+- redirects all requests to /webapp by default
+- recommended to use as it makes web configuration easy and secure (manual configuration will be tendious and potentially less secure)

 ## ldap